Canadian banks to hand out interest-free loans to small businesses

-Small and medium-sized businesses in Canada, which have been affected by the ongoing coronavirus crisis, will be able to access interest-free loans of up to $40,000 to meet their cash requirements, according to the Canadian Bankers' Association.
+Small and medium-sized businesses in Canada that have been affected by the coronavirus crisis were able to begin enrolling in a program to apply for interest-free loans of up to C$40,000 on Thursday, according to the Canadian Bankers' Association.

-Under the new federal plan, businesses will be able to apply for loans online and receive funding as part of the Canada Emergency Business Account (CEBA) program for small businesses.
+As part of a number of measures announced by the federal government, the Canada Emergency Business Account (CEBA) program enables qualifying small businesses to apply online through their current lenders for the loans, a quarter of which is forgivable if repaid by Dec.
+31, 2022.
+Scotiabank has so far approved the loans for 3,750 customers, over C$150 million, the bank said in an e-mailed statement on Thursday.

 In March, the "big six" lenders - Royal Bank of Canada , TD Bank, Scotiabank, Bank of Montreal, CIBC and National Bank of Canada - announced a coordinated effort to offer mortgage relief to customers suffering pay disruption as businesses grind to a halt.